viscommworkshop/viscommworkshop.github.io/index.draft.md

 ## SUBMISSIONS

-We have two submission tracks: short papers and visual case studies.
+We have two submission tracks: papers and posters.

 ### Short Papers